Akan Mashu National Park

-Akan Mashu National Park (阿寒摩周国立公園, Akan Mashū Kokuritsu Kōen) is a national park located on the island of Hokkaidō, Japan.
-Along with Daisetsuzan National Park, these are the two oldest national parks in Hokkaidō.
+Akan Mashu National Park (阿寒摩周国立公園, Akan Mashū Kokuritsu Kōen) is a national park located on the island of Hokkaido, Japan.
+Along with Daisetsuzan National Park, these are the two oldest national parks in Hokkaido.
 The park was established December 4, 1934.

 Akan is an area of volcanic craters and forests, covering 90481 ha.
 The park is famous for its crystal clear lakes, its hot springs, and its large marimo.
 It is the only place where marimo of appreciable size form naturally in Japan.

 Sites

 The park can be divided into two general areas, Kawayu and Akan.

 Kawayu

 Mount Iō and the Kawayu Onsen offer natural hotsprings and sulphur fumaroles.
 Around Lake Kussharo, a caldera lake, are Bihoro Pass, Mount Mokoto, and Mount Nishibetsu.
 At the lake, Wakoto Peninsula is an area with high ground temperatures and uniquely adapted wildlife.
 Lake Mashū is a caldera lake.
 It is one of the clearest lakes in the world with visibility up to 40 meters.